Main area: Mental Health Contract Permanent Hours

 Making Things Better

-Quality Improvement is a key part of our work to improve our services.
-We offer a fantastic opportunity for our staff to learn, lead and contribute towards improving our services.
+Quality Improvement is a key part of our work to improve our services and refine how we do things.
+We offer a fantastic opportunity for our staff to learn, lead, and contribute towards improving our services.

 Our Community

-We provide a wide range of community health and mental health inpatient services to children, young people, adults of working age, and older adults.
-Integrated care is key in making the best use of resources and providing effective care.
+We provide a wide range of community health and mental health inpatient services to children, young people, adults of working age, and older adults in The City of London, Hackney, Newham, Tower Hamlets, Bedfordshire, and Luton.

 Aiming High